 Legal Issues Impacting Employers & Employees

 When you are the employer, owner or partner, you seek a safe and productive business environment that respects your authority and efforts in building and maintaining the business.
-Kevin Byrnes is an experienced business lawyer and trial attorney.
-Since business can be a rough and tumble world, having an experienced attorney who knows how to protect the creation, organization and development of a business is necessary.
+Kevin Byrnes is an experienced Washington, DC employment lawyer and trial attorney.
+Since business can be a rough and tumble world, having an experienced attorney who knows how to protect the creation, organization, and development of a business is necessary.

 In contrast, when you’re an employee, the issues are fair treatment, workplace safety and the right to pursue your employment potential free of discrimination and consistent with the protections of federal and state law.